 to define the hidden class as a member of the nest hosted by

-the hidden class is added as a member of the nest of
+NestHostattribute named H, then the nest host of C, H, is the nest host of the hidden class.
+In this case, the hidden class is added as a member of the nest of H.

 If a hidden class is created without the